EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /brush set,
-    /brush set,"Set brush, sets all blocks in the area" Permissions,"worldedit.brush.set"
+    Description,"Set brush, sets all blocks in the area" Permissions,"worldedit.brush.set"
     Usage,"/brush set <shape> [radius] <pattern>"
        <shape>,"The shape of the region"